Cardinals vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Texas Rangers and Marcus Semien will take on Nolan Arenado and the St. Louis Cardinals at Globe Life Field on Tuesday, with the first pitch at 8:05 PM ET.
+Marcus Semien and Brendan Donovan will look to continue their recent offensive production when the Texas Rangers and St. Louis Cardinals take the field at Globe Life Field on Wednesday, at 8:05 PM ET.

-The favored Rangers have -155 moneyline odds to win against the underdog Cardinals, who are listed at +125.
-A 9.5-run over/under has been set for this game.
+The favored Rangers have -145 moneyline odds against the underdog Cardinals, who are listed at +120.
+The over/under is 9 runs for the contest (with -120 odds on the over and +100 odds on the under).

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.